sort-imports

 — Sort items in a natural order (e.g., “item2” < “item10”).'line-length'

-— Sort items by the length of the code line (shorter lines first).
+— Sort items by code line length (shorter lines first).'custom'

 order